-- Torsion (or tension) Wrench: This device allows us to rotate the cylinder slightly while setting the pins inside the lock.
+- Torsion (or tension) Bar: This device allows us to rotate the cylinder slightly while setting the pins inside the lock.
 Torsion (rotational tension) is the first technical aspect of picking to pay attention to; over-applying torsion is a common cause of keyway binding.
 Imagine light pressure would be such that if you were applying your finger to a needle, you wouldn't draw blood.
 Heavy pressure would be about as much as it takes to press a key on a keyboard.

 Wider, more rigid wrenches will give you more 'feedback' and control when picking locks than thinner, springier wrenches.

 - Flat Bar Torsion Bar: These are applied with in one of two main spots: 'Bottom of Keyway' (BOK) or 'Top of Keyway' (TOK).

 - 0.40" Dog Ear Flat Bar: These smaller width flat bars are made for applying torsion to the top of keyway on higher security locks with recessed cylinders; this means that the body of the lock protrudes past the keyway, making it harder to get a standard torsion tool in there.

 The basic pin tumbler lock is something that should be understood in order to be defeated.
 High level pickers talk about "mentally mapping" the lock.
 It's really easy to over look the importance of this because:

 - It's easy to convince ourselves we can just rake our way through easy locks

 When you start to encounter difficult locks in which single pin picking (SPP) is required, you'll have cheated yourself if you've not spent any time working on understanding what's happing inside the pin tumbler lock.